Ado-wq/Ado-wq/README.md

 - ⚡ Fun fact: ...
 -->

-### Hi there 👋 I'm Adnan and i'm a system devlopment student at Teknikhögskolan, Gothenburg
+### Hi there 👋

-i'm a system devlopment student
+## I'm Adnan and i'm a Full-stack developer student at Teknikhögskolan, Gothenburg

 Technologies i have worked with and currently study: